FISHARMNIC/docs/resources/pages/Dynamics/explanation.md

 A `dynamic type` is any form of data that has been allocated via RollCall.
 All Dynamics are supersets of normal types and format types, meaning that you can turn any type into a dynamic.
 This is done by writing `TYPE:dynamic` or `TYPE:array`, such as `p8:dynamic` (also known as the `array8` type).
 Depending on `TYPE`, if it's already dynamic, doing `TPYE:array` will make its elements dynamic.
 If you want a dynamic to be static, use `TYPE:borrowed`.

-The difference between `TYPE:dynamic` and `TPYE:array` is that they latter will turn that type into a pointer.
+The difference between `TYPE:dynamic` and `TPYE:array` is that the first one will convert that type to a pointer, and the second convert it to an array of that type.

 When you do something such as create a new instance of an array or format, that data automatically turned into a dynamic type.